Building a Stronger Primary Care System in Ontario

 collaboration

-After Health Information Custodians sign a Data Sharing Agreement, data will flow to ICES where it will be de-identified and stored in the POPLAR Data Repository
+After Health Information Custodians sign a Data Sharing Agreement, data will be de-identified and stored in the POPLAR Data Repository

 Your practice data will ensure that your patient population is represented in evidence and research used for guidelines on best practice for all primary care providers.